 Finally, the Company's ability (or the ability of one of its subsidiaries, as applicable) to obtain a deduction for amounts paid under the Amended Plan could be limited by Section 162(m), which limits the deductibility, for federal income tax purposes, of compensation paid to Covered Employees of a publicly traded corporation to \$1,000,000 with respect to any such officer during any taxable year of the corporation.
-However, an exception applies to this limitation in the case of certain performance-based compensation.
+However, an exception applies to this limitation in the case of certain performancebased compensation.
 In order to exempt performance-based compensation from the \$1,000,000 deductibility limitation, the grant or vesting of the award relating to the compensation must be based on the satisfaction of one or more performance goals as selected by the Compensation Committee.
 Performance-based awards intended to comply with Section 162(m) may not be granted in a given period if such awards relate to shares of common stock which exceed a specified limitation or, alternatively, the performance-based awards may not result in compensation, for a participant, in a given period which exceeds a specified limitation.
 If the Amended Plan is approved at the Annual Meeting, a participant who receives an award or awards intended to satisfy the performance-based exception to the \$1,000,000 deductibility limitation may not receive performance-based awards relating to more than 400,000 shares of common stock or, with respect to awards denominated in cash, \$5,000,000, in any given fiscal year.
 Although the Amended Plan has been drafted to satisfy the requirements for the performance-based compensation exception, the Company may determine that it is in its best interests not to satisfy the requirements for the exception.
-See "Summary of the Amended Plan - Awards under the Amended Plan - Performance Criteria."
+See "Summary of the Amended Plan - Awards under the Amended Plan - Performance Award Units" and "Summary of the Amended Plan - Awards under the Amended Plan - Qualifying Performance Criteria."